davidbau/see/README.md

 })();
 </pre>

-When see.init() is called, a simple debugger is shown at the bottom of the page, and the return value is a bit of script that, when evaled, sets up an eval closure witin the current scope.
+When eval(see.here) is called, the see debugger is shown at the bottom of the page, an en eval hook is set up within the current scope.

-The debugging panel works like the Firebug or Chrome debugger console, except that it uses the eval loop to give visibility into local variable scope.
+The debugging panel works like the Firebug or Chrome debugger console, except that it uses the eval hook to give visibility into local variable scope.
 In this example, "counter" and "private_var" and "inc" and "myclosuremaker" will all be visible symbols that can be used and manipulated in the debugger.